satvikareddy0707/sit725-2021-t2-prac6/README.md

 #Run the Application
 • open the application in vscode using 'git clone'

-• run the command npm i  to install dependencies
+• run the command '$ npm i'  to install dependencies

 • and run it using '$ npm start' command